 The power reclining Pearce Square Arm sofa by Pottery Barn brings a classic feel to any home.
 The sofa is available in a variety of colors, textures, and fabrics.
 Recommended by Kevin Francis O’Gara, it continues to impress with its timeless design, down-wrapped-blend cushions, and use of certified nontoxic materials.

-With a waterfall back design, chenille upholstery, and a pillowy headrest, the Southgate Reclining Sofa can transform your living space into a next level home theater.
-Manual levers allow you to adjust the sofa’s back and footrests– making the possibilities for comfort limitless.
+With a waterfall back design, chenille upholstery, and a pillowy headrest, the Southgate Reclining Sofa can transform your living space into a next-level home theater.
+Manual levers allow you to adjust the sofa’s back and footrest, making the possibilities for comfort limitless.

-In addition to comfort, the sofa is built for everyday use from the whole family.
-100% polyester fabric makes for an easy spot clean, while heavy duty spring support prevents sagging.
+In addition to comfort, the sofa is built for everyday use by the whole family.
+100% polyester fabric makes for an easy spot clean, while heavy-duty spring support prevents sagging.